 The cockpit is completed.
-It was difficult for paint internal side small parts.
-A precise feeling improved quite when I pasted the decal to meter board.
+It was difficult to paint internal side small parts.
+A precise-feeling improved quite when I pasted the decal to meter board.
 I painted the matte coat because it was quite glossy.

-After I assembled the cockpit, I painted the back of meter board in black.
-As for a recent kit, the high quality seat belt decal is prepared.
+After I assembled the cockpit, I painted the back of the meter board in black.
+As for a recent kit, the high-quality seat belt decal is prepared.
 If I absorbed into aircraft models, I make the belt by myself handmade.

 Assembly was completed roughly over long periods of time.
 I’ll into paint step after cleaning the seam of the joint.
 Painting procedure is the first, red ring on the front nose, and silver on the under surface.
 The last is navy blue on the upper surface.

-Basic painting was completed.
-The whole surface was matted and it’s difficult to attache decal well.
-I need to blow satin coat before it.
+The basic painting was completed.
+The whole surface was matted and it’s difficult to attach decal well.
+I need to blow a satin coat before it.
 Red was somber.
 I should have painted pink before blow in red.
 That’s the way to vivid red color.

 I finished pasting the decal.
-Adhesion was insufficient and silvering has been occurred…… I temporarily attached the canopy by the bond for woodwork.
-It’s temporarily attached, but I need power to peel off the canopy.
+Adhesion was insufficient and silvering has occurred… I temporarily attached the canopy by the bond for woodwork.
+It’s temporarily attached, but I need the power to peel off the canopy.
 Is it a pitot tube that the left side curved pipe?
 The pitot tube was fragile and insert strengthens brass wire because I broke it many times while assembling it.

 P-47 is a fighter-bomber that represents American Army Air Squadron in World War II.
-The M type was a design that mainly aims at the high speed.
-There were other B type, D type, etc. The canopy and the propeller are different according to each type.
-The first airframe was introduced to Europe in January, 1945.
+The M type was a design that mainly aims at a high speed.
+There were other B types, D type, etc. The canopy and the propeller are different according to each type.
+The first airframe was introduced to Europe in January 1945.
 It was immediately before the end of the war.

-I completed it after all, though the quality did not reach the average….
-Making of the aircraft model is difficult.
-I need to take care about the painting process and decal finishing more.
-It became completion of the United States Independence Day.
+I completed it after all, though the quality did not reach the average… Making of the aircraft model is difficult.
+I need to take care of the painting process and decal finishing more.
+It became the completion of the United States Independence Day.
 I want to make a jet plane next time.

 I am interested in models of tanks, airplanes, ships, military figures, I build it little by little when I feel like it.
 I am also interested in the history of war.
 My starting is Tamiya’s Military Miniature series in the elementary school.